MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/07-question-answering.md

 # Use Question Answering model with Language Studio

-In this exercise you will use Language Studio to create and train a knowledge base of question and answers that will be used by a customer services bot.
+In this exercise you will use Language Studio to create and train a knowledge base of question and answers.
 Content for the knowledge base will come from an existing FAQ page from the web site of Margie’s Travel, a fictitious travel agency.
 You will then use Language Studio to see how it would work when used by customers.

-When implementing a bot, the first step is to create a knowledge base of question and answer pairs.
-This is used together with built-in natural language processing capabilities so that the bot can interpret questions and find the most appropriate answer for the user.

 Azure AI Language includes *question answering* capabilities, which you will use to create a knowledge base.
 Knowledge bases can be created either by entering question and answer pairs manually, or from an existing document or web page.
 Margie’s Travel wants to use their existing FAQ document.